filiptubic/dotfiles-arch/README.md

-My dotfiles for arch linux.
+My dotfiles and wallpapers for arch linux.